Egg donation: Psychological and social issues

 Quality of parent-child attachment in early infancy has been recognized as a crucial factor of a child's socioemotional development.
 The formation of a quality and secure attachment is largely influenced by parental representations of the parent-child relationship.
 Concern regarding relationship quality and attachment security in egg donor families is understandable and typically stems from the absence of genetic material shared between the mother and child.
+However, it has been discovered that the mother's endometrium can generate epigenetic changes in the embryo.
+Therefore, the embryo from an oocyte donation will have something from the mother who has received the donated oocyte.
+Specifically, embryos can uptake miRNAs from exosomes secreted by endometrium, so, Hsa-miR-30d secreted by the human endometrium, is taken up by the pre-implantation embryo and might modify its transcriptome.

 In recent years, researchers have begun to question if lack of genetic commonality between mother and child inhibits the ability to form a quality attachment.

 In a recent study, quality of infant-parent relationships was examined among egg donor families in comparison to in vitro fertilization families.
 Infants were between the ages of 6–18 months.
 Through use of the Parent Development Interview (PDI) and observational assessment, the study found few differences between family types on the representational level, yet significant differences between family types on the observational level.
 Egg donation mothers were less sensitive and structuring than IVF mothers, and egg donation infants were less emotionally responsive, and involving than IVF infants.
 No differences were found in relationship quality between egg donor fathers and IVF fathers representationally or observationally.
 Due to the developmental implications of forming healthy parent-child relationships in early infancy, the finding that egg donor mothers were less sensitive and structuring towards their infants raises concern about attachment styles among egg donor families, and the impacts it may have on infants' future socioemotional development.